lycofron/pysql2neo4j/README.md

 Then constraints and indexes are created.
 Single-field primary keys and unique indexes are directly converted to unique constraints in Neo4j.
 Composite primary keys and unique indexes, are converted to multiple single-field indexes.

 In the last step, using the same CSV files, relations are created.
 The relationship type is all caps, in the form of REFERENCED_REFERENCING and with direction from referenced to referencing.

+In addition to the above, the script will create a graph representation of the structure of imported data.
+The nodes will have two labels (*Pysql2neo4j* and *SchemaInfo*) with table name as property *\_\_tablename*.
+They will be connected by the relationships that are connecting the corresponding nodes.
+Relationships will have their name as *property \_\_relationType*.
+The other properties will be in the form *sourceTable.sourceField : destinationTable.destinationField*.

 ### Transformations in schema